ecarlini/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, Emanuele here!
 I am a researcher in computer science at the [High Performance Computing laboratory](http://hpc.isti.cnr.it/) of the [Institute of Information Science and Technologies](https://www.isti.cnr.it) of the [National reserach Council of Italy (CNR)](https://www.cnr.it/en).
-My main research lies at the intersection of decentralized systems and graph analysis, which we are applying to application orchestration and resource management for Cloud-Edge platforms, but I am also tinkering on temporal community detection with GNNs.
+My main research lies at the intersection of decentralized systems and graph analysis, which we are applying to application orchestration and resource management for Cloud-Edge platforms.
+I am also tinkering on temporal community detection with GNNs.

 I am very active on European-funded project, currently busy with EDGELESS, and former Coordinator of the ACCORDION project (ended in 2023).

+Help organizing HPDC in PISA!